 Counter-offers rear its ugly head as employers fight for talent

-It has been two years of hiring freeze, staff layoffs, and many people hesitating to change jobs.
+It has been two to three years of hiring freeze for many during COVID-19, there have been staff layoffs, and many people hesitating to change jobs.

-Last year, we learned about the Great Resignation.
-Reports from my NPAworldwide colleagues around the world I hear that the supply of candidates is not meeting the demand from hiring companies.
+We have heard about the Great Resignation.
+To confirm this, reports from my NPAworldwide colleagues around the world, I hear that the supply of candidates is not meeting the demand from hiring companies.

-With the recovery after COVID now on the way and a massive candidate shortage waiting around the corner, then what?
+With the recovery after COVID and a massive candidate shortage waiting around the corner, then what?

-With this scenario, you will see counter-offers rear its ugly head as employers fight for talent.
+With this scenario, you will see counter-offers rear its ugly head as employers fight for their talent.

 Pre-boarding is different from On-boarding

-During pre-boarding, you should ask questions like why the candidate came to see you, what was the motivation for the candidate to come and meet you?
-It will give you valuable insight in the motivation.
+During the interviewing process of shortlisted candidates, you should ask questions like why the candidate came to see you, and what was the motivation for the candidate to come and meet you.
+It will give you valuable insight into the motivation.

 Ask these questions:

-- When we called you the first time about this job opportunity, what was it that got you interested in coming here today?
+- When we called you the first time about this job opportunity, what was it that got you interested in talking to us today?

 - What interests you about this position?